Dannebrog Cross

 Source: aol.com/...

-The Dannebrog Cross is a horizontal form of Latin Cross, often referred to in jewellery as a Sideways Cross.
+The Dannebrog Cross is just a horizontal form of the upright Latin Cross, that is often referred to in jewellery as a Sideways Cross.
 There's no particular meaning to this orientation; like all crosses, the interpretation is whatever we want it to be.
 In the case of this cross, its orientation is for pragmatic reasons.

 When carried in battle, a short flagpole is lighter and stronger than a long one, yet the flag can be larger if it is sideways.